Research

 The

-Systematic Bioengineering Laboratory (SBL) at Penn State develop precision diagnostic
+Systematic Bioengineering Laboratory (SBL) at Penn State develops precision bioengineering

-applications, such as antifouling coating for sanitation and medical
+coating for sanitation and medical applications (Nature Sustainability 2019),

-applications (Nature Sustainability 2019, Link), point of care diagnostics of urinary stone disease (Science
+point of care diagnostics of urinary stone disease (Science Advances 2020),

-Advances 2020, Link), and epigenetic priming of iPSC reprogramming (Nature
+and epigenetic priming of iPSC reprogramming (Nature Materials 2022).
+Currently,

 mechanisms of collective